By Patricia Apr 28, 2018

 Of these three categories, both recurrent and chronic sinusitis should be treated by a sinus doctor.
 These are conditions that are symptomatic of bigger problems, and they can cause a fair share of issues themselves.
 A sinus specialist will help you to understand what’s causing your long-term sinus problems and propose treatments that can get rid of the problem for good.
 Wouldn’t that be nice?

 Another red flag with sinus issues is that they’re causing you pain.
 Typical acute sinusitis can be painful, such as when you get a sore throat, but it’s generally more of an annoyance than an actual physical pain.
-When your sinus infection is starting to become painful, it might be time to see a doctor, because this is a sign that it’s more severe than normal.
+When your sinus infection is starting to become painful, it might be time to see a sinus specialist, because this is a sign that it’s more severe than normal.

 It’s important, however, to understand where to look for the pain.
 Sinus pain might not manifest itself in the places you expect, and if you’re not being vigilant, you might assume the pain you’re feeling is from other unrelated causes.